 Luxury is tactile.
 Luxury is a sensuous experience, a material experience.
 The crisp, smooth texture of a linen napkin, the heady and spicy scent of eucalyptus oil, the cold soft shine of a precious stone…luxurious objects are absorbed through the skin, the nose, the eyes.
 Potent and immersive, a luxurious object gives itself over to your senses, flooding and befuddling and consuming you.

 I see luxury as time and space.
 In my case, the time and space to think and create artworks.
 Some argue that the creation of art is a necessity, which is true, but I believe it relies heavily on the environment in which it is made to make it possible.
 That said, I also love my collection of designer sunglasses.
 But whatever the luxury, I believe it should be a reward or earned.
 I think the time when one enjoys luxury most, also incorporates the time it took to achieve it.

-Neue Luxury • Issue 1 • Culture,Insight • Feature • BY Neue Luxury SHARE
+Neue Luxury • Issue 1 • Insight,Fashion • Feature • BY Neue Luxury SHARE

 Woody Allen was once quoted as saying, “you can live to be 100 if you give up all the things that make you want to live to be a hundred”.
 And while some may subscribe to such a contrite and tortuous renunciation, our editorial team isn’t particularly enamoured with the thought of outliving a giant Aldabra tortoise.